-13. Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission.
+13. Documentation of time: Future Professionals may not leave the school premises during regular hours without a Learning Leader's permission.

-- a.
-Students who leave school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
-Students who leave school premises for less than 10 minutes must sign the sign-out sheet. - c.
-Day students must clock out on the time clock for lunch for 30 minutes every day.
-Students will not receive credit for the hour if they fail to clock in/out for lunch. - 14.
-Students may not clock in or out for another student. - 15.
-Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month.
+b.
+Future Professionals who leave the school premises for less than 10 minutes must sign the sign-out break sheet.

+c.
+Day Future Professionals must clock out on the time clock for lunch for 30 minutes every day.
+Future Professionals will not receive credit for the hour if they fail to clock in/out for lunch.

+- 14. Future Professionals can not clock in or out for another Future Professional. - 15.
+Future Professionals can not ask others to clock them in or out. - 16.
+Future Professionals must keep a record of all services performed each day on the Coursekey-Skillstracker app.

+PROFESSIONAL IMAGE

-Professional Image: All Future Professionals must adhere to the following professional dress code while in attendance:
+A professional image is a requirement for successful participation in school.
+Future Professionals must maintain the following professional dress code:

 - 1. Future Professionals may wear black or gray in any combination. - 2.
 Phase Two Future Professionals may wear black , gray, or white in any combination. - 3.
 A minimal print in clothing is acceptable if it is a black and white print. - 4.
 Clothing should be professional and clean. - 5.
 Shoes should be black, professional, practical, and comfortable. - 6.
 Hair should be styled prior to arriving at the school. - 7.
 Any cosmetics should be applied prior to arriving at the school. - 8.
-The following is a list of acceptable dress: - a.
+The following is a list of acceptable dress:

+- a.
 Jeans or clothing made of jean material if they are black or gray in color.
 Any rips or tears must fall below the fingertips, when standing up. - b.
 Sweatshirts, printed T-shirts, hooded sweatshirts and/or jackets with the Paul Mitchell logo or the school logo may be worn. - c.
 Stylish hats, scarves, and stylish head wraps. - d.
 Skirts that fall below the fingertips. - 9.
 Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals. - 10.
 Name tag as provided by the school.
 All Future Professionals are required to wear a name tag while in attendance.